Run a pipeline¶

 nodes would be run without actually executing anything.
 It also checks if all the

-neccessary data exists.
+necessary data exists.

 """